 I believe that leadership is innate within every woman, and it is not something that needs to learned as much as it needs to be remembered.
 Remembering my own voice and what it means to be a feminine leader took me decades.
 It was a journey that spanned multiple continents and career tracks, and it ultimately brought me here to the work I do today.

-It took many years of spiritual journey to finally find (or perhaps remember) my voice.
-Sparked by an intuitive calling, I left office-life to head to Southeast Asia, Nepal and India for an 18-month spiritual journey.
-During my trip, I taught English to Tibetan monks, taught yoga to Tibetan refugee girls in Dharamsala, India, studied with and met the Dalai Lama.
-I then moved to London and served as magazine editor for the Free Tibet Campaign, and later worked in the Middle East as a reporter, in New York as a teacher, eventually finding my way to Santa Monica, California.
+It took many years of spiritual journey to finally find (and perhaps remember) my voice.
+Sparked by an intuitive calling, I left office-life in Washington, D.C. to head to Southeast Asia, Nepal and India for what turned out to be a two-year spiritual journey.
+During my travels, I sat for long silent meditation retreats, studied and practiced yoga, hiked in the Himalayas, taught English to Tibetan monks, taught yoga to Tibetan refugee girls in Dharamsala, India, and studied with the Dalai Lama.
+I began to wake up to the Eastern ways of living and re-orient how I saw the world, and myself.